My Experiments with AI Cheating

 The Build

-I’m still not sure if that was a legal thing at the time, or if it’s hard to get apps that continuously transcribe audio published, but as of 2025 apps like this definitely exist.
-Some of them have gotten famous and one has gotten its creator expelled from an ivy League for revealing that he used it to ace interviews with some top tech companies.
+I’m still not sure if this was a legal thing at the time, or if it’s hard to get apps that continuously transcribe audio published, but as of 2025 apps like this definitely exist.
+Some of them have gotten famous and one has gotten its creator expelled from an Ivy League for revealing that he used it to ace interviews with some top tech companies.
 Link for the curious here:

 But, in mid 2023, these apps were apparently not a thing, so I decided to make a prototype.